-Update 2020: The movie still doesn't haven't Christina Lindberg in it.
+Update 2020: The movie still doesn't have Christina Lindberg in it.
 She did not magically appear.
 We actually sent a note to IMDB about it with a link to Lindberg's correct Swedish Wikipedia filmography, and it went ignored.
 Not a good endorsement for internet accuracy, nor the responsiveness of crowd sourced sites.
 Fuck—I look at least twenty-five.
 I guess it's true what they say about this life aging you.

 Oh, ah, the fact that some people mistake me for Christina Lindberg is a real turn on!

 I'll leave the glasses on, if you don't mind.
 When this all comes out in court later I'll need to describe you accurately.

 The teen brothel is on the third floor.
 This floor sells designer handbags.
 Buy one for a woman and you'll get laid even faster than going to a hooker.
 You'll learn that later in life.